developerforce/Force.com-JavaScript-REST-Toolkit/README.markdown

 Add RemoteTKController.cls and RemoteTK.component to your org by creating an Apex Class and a Component and pasting in the respective content, pasting the files into a [Force.com IDE](http://wiki.developerforce.com/page/Force.com_IDE) project, or by using the [Force.com Migration Tool](http://wiki.developerforce.com/page/Migration_Tool_Guide).

-Your Visualforce page will need to include the component, then create a client object, passing a session ID to the constructor.
+Your Visualforce page will need to include the component and create a client object.
 An absolutely minimal sample is:

 	<apex:page>
 	    <!-- Include the RemoteTK component -->